witchy-mutant/blog/_posts/2014-05-11-Asynchronous-communication-at-work.markdown

 And if you're curious what's happening on your favourite social media site - well, there are some techniques to get rid of this twitch, too.

+### Notifications
+Maybe the most important ingridient to the above is that all my notifications are switched off.
+E-mail, Twitter, Text Messages, [phone](/2014/05/10/Making-iPhone-a-Dumb-Phone/), everything.
+This really allows asynchronous style of communication to take its advantage.
+I can focus on what I'm doing at the moment.
+I can go deeply into **my flow**.

 ### Whatever works for you
 I know that this can be specifics of what I currently do but I'd like my environment to be supporting asynchronousity even more.
 Unfortunately distractions kill my productivity and I guess it's not only me...